ebrinz/next-lander/README.md

 Title will be the title of your post.
 Description isn't used yet.
 UpdatedAt is used to order posts.

-Tag is used to organize posts into buckets.
+Tag is used to organize posts into buckets
 Each unique tag will make up a menu option for navigatin

+To run:

+Run `npm install`

-For dev, run `npm run start dev`
+For dev, run `npm run start dev` and navigate to localhost:3000 in your browser

-Or, for testing prod, run `npm run build && npm run start`
+Or, for testing prod, run `npm run build && npm run start` and navigate to localhost:3000 in your browser

 Adjust values in /config/params.json to change default template values